 In the Lower School, the Social Studies curriculum is about heart, connection, and humanity.
 Each grade level addresses meaningful topics through essential questions like, “What is a community?”
 “What is my role in my community?”
 “How does geography influence culture?”
 In Social Studies, students take deep dives into the social, cultural, geographical, historical, and institutional implications surrounding their studies, often using reading, writing, and math as academic drivers.
 Social Studies provide an additional programmatic experience for the boys to be reflective, opinionated, curious, and engaged.

-• Science
+• STEM

-Science in the Lower School is about discovery, inquiry, and active application.
-Taught in mixed groups, science instruction focuses on both curiosity and process.
-Science instruction in the Lower School is about taking curious questions and turning them into actionable experiences in which the boys extend their understanding and apply their scientific skills.
-Experiments, like the sunlight reflection/refraction project in kindergarten and the biomes experiment in third grade, highlight how the boys make their learning hands-on, visible, and meaningful.
+STEM in the Lower School is about discovery, inquiry, and active application.
+Taught in small groups of 12 students, STEM instruction focuses on asking questions and turning them into actionable experiences in which the boys extend their understanding and apply their scientific skills.
+In addition to natural science topics, every boy is challenged to think, plan, and create within four domains: Robotics, Digital Creation, Physical Computing, and Fabrication.
+Experiments — like the sunlight reflection / refraction project in Kindergarten and the biomes experiment in Grade 3 — highlight how the boys make their learning hands-on, visible, and meaningful.
+STEM is all about building and applying relevant science, technology, engineering, and maths skills, and — perhaps more importantly — STEM underscores the importance of showing resilience, patience, persistence, and empathy.

 • Art